medos20/LyndaVisualDecryptor/README.md

-# LyndaVisualDecryptor
+Lynda Visual Decryptor - Version 1.0 r11
 First Visual Interface for the Command Line (Lynda-Decryptor) by Tobias Becht

-Lynda Visual Decryptor - Version 1.0 r11
 ============================
 Designed and Developed By :
 Mohammad Ibrahim